Uma Duyev: Uprising in Chechnya and Dagestan (1877–1878)

 70-year-old Uma-Khadzhi Duev, who in appearance evoked the feeling of a humble old man, during his pilgrimage to Mecca, in parallel communicated with Gazi-Magomed to support the rebellion.
 In April 1877, Alibek-Khadzhi Aldamov, the elected imam, led an anti-Russian uprising, and Uma appeared among the rebels in Cheberloi.
 After the brutal suppression of the rebellion, there was a slight lull.
 Then Uma raised an uprising in another place — in Zumsoy.
 Lokhvitsky opposed him in Zumsa with six companies of infantry, 100 Cossacks, hunters and artillery.
 Alibek tried to block his way, but he broke through.
 Uma managed to fight back, but was wounded.

 On 17–18 August, Uma with 300 rebels advanced to the villages on the Bass River.
 On 25–27 August, with his rebels, he took part in the battles on the Bass River with the detachments of Ataman Smekalov, who subordinated two battalions of the Kurins and Apsherons infantry regiments, three hundreds of the Sunzhens Cossack regiment, seven mountain guns, Ingush hundred, and three hundreds of Dagestan mounted police and foot squads.
 On 28 August, together with Lorsa-Khadzhi, he participated in the battles near the village of Elistanzhi.

 With Uma-Khadzhi was his eldest son Tutakay, while the younger Dada was among the officers, but then he went over to the side of the rebels when he realized that his father and brother were not going to retreat.
 In early October, in Chechnya, the army was getting closer and closer to the instigators of the rebellion.
 The uprising continued already in Dagestan, Alibek-Khadzhi, Uma-Khadzhi and their associates moved there.
 Uma-Khadzhi takes part in the battles near the villages of Gogotl and Agvali.
 At the end, the rebels took refuge in the fortress of the village of Sogratl.

 Death

 During the assault on the fortress, Uma was badly wounded in the shoulder, as well as his son Tutakai, who would later die.
 After a second assault, on 3 November at 8 o'clock in the morning, the Sogratli collaborators arrived at the Russians with an expression of humility.
 They seized and handed over their leaders to the Russians: Muhammad-Khadzhi Sogratli, his father Sheikh Abdurakhman-Khadzhi, Abdul-Mejid Kumukh, Abbas Pasha, Umma-Khadzhi Duev, Dada Umaev, Dada Zalmaev.
 Alibek-Khadzhi managed to escape from the encirclement and return to Chechnya.

 On 4–6 March 1878, a court-martial was held in Grozny.
-Tweleve out of 17 people were sentenced to death by hanging: imam Alibek-Khadzhi Aldamov, Nurkhadi, Kosum, Hussein-Khadzhi from Aiti-Mokhk, Gazurko, Guba-khan, Kurko, Lorsa-Khadzhi, Mitta, Dada Zalmaev, Umma-Khadzhi Duev and his son Dada.
+Twelve out of 17 people were sentenced to death by hanging: imam Alibek-Khadzhi Aldamov, Nurkhadi, Kosum, Hussein-Khadzhi from Aiti-Mokhk, Gazurko, Guba-khan, Kurko, Lorsa-Khadzhi, Mitta, Dada Zalmaev, Umma-Khadzhi Duev and his son Dada.